-If you get a promotion or switch to a job with a higher salary, even this positive change could delay your closing, so get ready to present all your proof of employment documents again.
+If you get a promotion or switch to a job with a higher salary could delay your closing, so get ready to present all your proof of employment documents again.

 You should be safe if you change positions within the same company as long as your pay does not change.

 If you have an existing mortgage on your current home, missing a payment between loan approval and closing time could cause you some serious headaches that you don’t want or need.